 Now we’re expanding the vision with the launch of a new and improved scholarship program.
 Our scholarships will continue to be merit-based and designed to benefit underrepresented groups in tech, but we’re refining our selection process to better enable self-identification for applicants.
-With 3-5 scholarships each month for the remainder of 2019, we want to make sure these scholarships get to the people who need them.
+With 3-5 scholarships for each start date for 2020, we want to make sure these scholarships get to the people who need them.

 So, what have we learned so far?

 At Lighthouse, we treat everything we do as a work in progress.
 We constantly seek feedback from stakeholders so we can improve on our initial approaches to deliver the best products and services to our community.
 This is the philosophy we applied to our curriculum update, and we’ve used the same ethos to guide us through changes to our scholarship program.